End of World War II in Asia: The Potsdam Conference and Declaration

 On July 17, 1945, the Potsdam Conference began.
 While mostly dealing with events in Europe after the Axis surrenders, the Allies also discussed the war against Japan, leading to the Potsdam Declaration being issued on July 26, 1945, calling for the unconditional surrender of Japan, and "prompt and utter destruction" if Japan failed to surrender.
 Yet, the ultimatum also claimed that Japan would not "be enslaved as a race or destroyed as a nation".

 Japan's peace attempts and response to the Potsdam Declaration

-Peace attempts

-Before the Potsdam Declaration was issued, Japan had wanted to attempt peace with the Allies, with some early moves by the government apparent as early as the spring of 1944.
-By the time the Suzuki cabinet took office on April 7, 1945, it became clear that the government's unannounced aim was to secure peace.
-The repeated attempts to establish unofficial communication with the Allies included sending Prince Fumimaro Konoe to Moscow to try to get the Soviet Union to make the Americans stop the war.
-However, the Soviet Union did not want the Allies to have peace with Japan until they declared war on Japan.
+Some scholars believe Japan had begun to want to make peace with the Allies, as early as the spring of 1944.
+The unannounced aim of the Suzuki cabinet, which took office on April 7, 1945, may have been to secure peace.
+Japan may have made attempts to stop the war, including sending Fumimaro Konoe to Moscow in an attempt to try to get the Soviet Union to make the Americans stop the war.
+However, the Soviet Union wanted to declare war on Japan before the Allies made peace.

-Response to the Potsdam Declaration

-When the Potsdam Declaration was issued, Japan's government followed a policy of mokusatsu, which can be roughly translated as "to withhold comment", most likely the closest to what the government meant.
-However, Japan's propaganda agencies, like Radio Tokyo and the Domei News Agency, broadcast that Japan was "ignoring" the Potsdam Declaration, another possible translation of mokusatsu, making it seem like Japan outright ignored the Potsdam Declaration, leading to the United States dropping nuclear weapons on Japan a few days later.
+Japan responded to the Potsdam Declaration with a policy of mokusatsu.
+Scholars debate if Japan “ignored” the Allies’ demand for Japan’s surrender, or if it “withheld comment,” meaning it needed more time to formulate a response.